-The revision in ratings considers the expected moderation in the Group's financial profile over the medium term, amid an increase in project cost by ~Rs.
-400 crore (due to an enhancement in the scope) on the large debt-funded expansion currently being undertaken by the Group.
-The Group is in the process of setting up integrated textile units in Telangana, in two phases under Kitex Apparel Parks Limited (KAPL1), at a total cost of ~Rs.
+The Group is in the process of setting up integrated textile units in Telangana, in two phases under Kitex Apparel Parks Limited (KAPL), at an initial cost of ~Rs.
 2,890 crore (including preoperative expenses), to be funded by term loans from banks (70%) and promoter contributions.
-While there was no cost overrun as of March 2024, the overall project cost is expected to increase by ~Rs.
-400 crore due to an increase in the scope of the project towards automating seamless movement of goods across units through conveyors, addition of power substations and other improvements.

-The project's first phase is likely to be completed by the end of March 2025 and the second by the end of March 2026.
-While the entity had anticipated to complete its first phase a year ahead of the Scheduled Date of Commencement (SCOD), the same could not be completed owing to operational reasons and the entity now expects to commence spinning operations at Warangal by September 2024.
-The large expansion exposes the Group's earnings to execution and demand risks, with the new capacities being sizeable in comparison to its existing operations.
-While the Group's debt protection metrics will be subdued in FY2025 (amid the ongoing debt-funded capex phase), the same will improve in subsequent fiscals upon commencement of the first phase of operations from FY2026.
-Receipt of Government subsidies after operations begin would support the Group's liquidity position to an extent (although timely receipt of the same remains a key monitorable).
+There had been a change in scope towards automating seamless movement of goods across the units through conveyors, addition of power substations and other improvements, leading to an increase in the project cost of phase I by Rs.
+261 crore to Rs.
+1,751 crore.
+ICRA understands that the phase-II expansion of the project shall be completed in a phased manner by March 2027 (being revised by a year from initial estimates) while cost escalation in relation to Phase II is likely to be Rs.
+200 crore.
+The project's phase I is likely to be completed by the end of March 2025 and the phase II by the end of March 2027.
+Large expansion exposes the Group's earnings to execution and demand risks, with the new capacities being sizeable than its existing operations.
+While the Group's debt protection metrics will be subdued in FY2025 (amid the ongoing debt-funded capex phase), the same will improve in the subsequent fiscals upon commencement of the phase I of operations from FY2026 and the phase II by FY2028.
+Receipt of Government subsidies after beginning of operations would support the Group's liquidity position to an extent (although timely receipt of the same remains a key monitorable).

-The ratings continue to factor in the project execution and implementation risks, customer acquisition risk for the new project, existing high customer and geographical concentration risks, and inherently high working capital requirements in the business.
-Furthermore, Group's operations are susceptible to external risk factors such as regulations and duty structures across the markets and fluctuations in foreign exchange rates and input prices, given the limited pricing power enjoyed by the Group.
+The rating continues to factor in the project execution and implementation risks, customer acquisition risk for the new project, existing high customer and geographical concentration risks, and inherently high working capital requirements in the business.
+Besides, the Group's operations are susceptible to external risk factors such as regulations and duty structures across the markets and fluctuations in foreign exchange rates and input prices, given the limited pricing power enjoyed by the Group.